Seshra/dragon-age-options/README.md

 # dragon-age-options
-For tracking which options you have and haven't seen in the Dragon Age universe
+For tracking which options you have and haven't seen in the Dragon Age universe across multiple playthroughs.
+With the Dragon Age Keep it is easy to see all the choices you've made across a single playthrough but what the multiple world states?
+This app creates a condensed data set of the options you have picked across multiple world states, as well as only tracking "major" ones that appear to effect the over all world state.